iosazee/prework-study-guide/README.md

 ## Description

-- This webpage organizes the concepts I (or anyone intersted in enrolling in the bootcamp) needed study before the bootcamp proper began.
+- This webpage organizes the concepts I (or anyone intersted in enrolling in the bootcamp) needed to study before the bootcamp proper began.
 -   In building this project, I learnt the basic principles of how to use HTML to structure a webpage, use CSS to style it, use Git for version control and Github to collaborate with other developers, and how to use